-We rely on maps with approximate firm locations to provide the first source of information on which hospitals are affiliated with EmCare and TeamHealth.
-Envision, the parent company of EmCare, posted a map on the company webpage that included the approximate location of each location where EmCare has a contract (see Appendix Figure 1A).
-The map on the Envision webpage included embedded latitudes and longitudes within the webpage's underlying code, which we use to identify hospitals.
-Likewise, we use a map from TeamHealth's initial public offering in 2009 that shows the locations where TeamHealth had contracts in 2009 (TeamHealth 2009) (see Appendix Figure 1B).
-To identify hospital locations on the TeamHealth map, we scraped the map using mapping software from ArcGIS.10
+We rely on maps with firm locations to provide the first source of information on which hospitals are affiliated with EmCare and TeamHealth.
+Envision, the parent company of EmCare, posted a map on the company webpage that included (see Appendix Figure A.1a) embedded latitudes and longitudes within the webpage's underlying code, which we use to identify hospitals.
+Likewise, we use a map from TeamHealth's initial public offering in 2009 that shows the locations where TeamHealth had contracts in 2009 (TeamHealth 2009) (see Appendix Figure A.1b).
+To identify hospital locations on the TeamHealth map, we scraped the map using mapping software from ArcGIS.16